 Challenges and Obstacles

-I always feel that there is no use in arguing with such people who don’t understand the logic.
-I always look for a place where I feel that they can be safe, without any issues.
-The land has become the most precious thing for everybody and giving away land is very dear to anyone, even if it is not their land.
+I always look for a place where trees can be planted without any issues.
+The land has become the most precious thing for everybody, and giving away land is very dear to anyone, even if it is not their land.

 I have felt demotivated many times.
-And I also used to feel that why am I doing this.
-I don’t even know if I’ll be able to take advantage of or take the benefit of these trees when they are grown.
+And I also used to think that I was doing this.
+I don’t even know if I’ll be able to take advantage of these trees when they are grown.

 I have had sleepless nights.
-Because, once you’re passionate about something, it becomes very dear to you.
-And if something is so dear to you and if something wrong happens to it, you feel very bad.
+Because once you’re passionate about something, it becomes very dear to you.
+And if something is so dear to you and if something wrong happens to it, you feel terrible.

-Many times, many big tree plantation drives have been canceled.
+Many times, many big tree plantation drives have been cancelled.
 I do feel demotivated.
-But after a few days, I’ll have a new opportunity come my way, which attracts me again and I again start working on it.
-I forget those 1000 saplings then focus more on 10,000 saplings.
+But after a few days, I’ll have a new opportunity come my way, which will motivate me again, and I will start working on it.
+I forgot those 1000 saplings, then I focused more on 10,000 saplings.

 Miyawaki Forest

-It’s a Japanese technique, which gives you a forest, which grows 10 times fast.
+It’s a Japanese technique that creates a forest that grows 10 times faster.
 There are claims that you will get 100 years old like forests in just 10 years.
 The forest is a hundred times denser.

-I know Miyawaki technique since 2010.
+I have been familiar with the Miyawaki technique since 2010.
 It was brought to India, and it was made famous by Shubhendu Sharma.

-I took a decision to try it in 2016 and by 2017 I saw the results.
-Results were so amazing that since 2017 we have created more than 20 Miywaki Forests.
+I decided to try it in 2016, and by 2017, I saw results.
+Results were so impressive that since 2017, we have created more than 20 Miywaki Forests.
 The latest forests which we have created are of 38,000 saplings in one location.
-It is something very good for cities, which are converting into concrete jungles.
+It is perfect for cities that are becoming concrete jungles.

 Can we grow Miyawaki Forests?

 I will not say it is complex, but it is something that one needs to experience and learn from.
-Well, the only suggestion I give people when they reach out to me asking what they can do in their forest – why don’t you join us for one of the tree plantations.
-And you ask my team members who are present on the ground.
-Then take back whatever you learn and try to implement it in your ground.
+Well, the only suggestion I give people when they reach out to me asking what they can do in their forest is: “Why don’t you join us for one of the tree plantations and learn from our experience?”

-I see that people are appreciating the environment more in this recent time where people are not able to do anything you are stuck.
-I feel that it’s like a reset button that has happened to all of us.
+I see that people are appreciating the environment more in this recent time, when they are unable to do anything because they are stuck at home.
+I feel like it’s a reset button that’s happened to all of us.

-But usually we humans have a habit of forgetting things.
-I also feel if everybody improves their habit by a certain limit – it can bring a big impact.
-Even a small change in the lifestyle of every individual will actually have a big impact.
+But usually, we humans have a habit of forgetting things.
+I also feel that if everyone improves their habits to a certain extent, it can have a significant impact.
+Even a slight change in the lifestyle of every individual will actually have a considerable effect.

 First of all, everybody has to appreciate the environment.
-And the second most important thing is, utilize the resources judiciously.
-Whether it is electricity, water, fuel, or plastic.
-Let us not waste resources.
+And the second most important thing is to utilise the resources judiciously.
+Whether it is electricity, water, fuel, or plastic, let us not waste resources.

-As people like to save their money, our natural resources are as important.
+As people like to save their money, our natural resources are just as necessary.

 Future Plans

-Even though I’m in the US for the last four or five years, I’m still managing SayTrees from here.
-And I have seen that SayTrees has grown many folds.
-Working from the US is also giving me opportunities to talk to other organizations here and see how they can, you know, help us in executing projects back in India.
-We have recently got many projects, supported and funded by organizations from the US.
+Working from the US is also giving me opportunities to talk to other organisations here and see how they can, you know, help us in executing projects back in India.
+We have recently received many projects, supported and funded by organisations from the US.

-I still give four to five hours to SayTrees every day.
-I’m still connected with each and every person there.
-I still talk to government officials and organizations there.
+I still give SayTrees 4 to 5 hours a day.
+I’m still in touch with everyone there.
+I still talk to government officials and organisations there.

 I am trying to create a forest in the US and Africa as well.
 But again, all of these projects depend on funding.